linyuunc/group-tasks/README.md

 http://www.accessola.com/osla/toolkit/Resources/Think%20Literacy%20-%20Group%20Roles.pdf
 * Literature Circles (I found it!
 I did that when I was a student) https://en.wikipedia.org/wiki/Literature_circle

+Hine,!N.,!R.!Rentoul!and!M.!Specht!(2004).!Collaboration!and!roles!in!remote!field!trips.!mLearn2003:!
+Learning!with!Mobile!Devices.!Research!and!Development,!London.

+Ternier et al. (2012), the game simulation offers an alternative training solution that could replace aspects of role-playing in the more traditional face-to-face workshops dealing with security training.

 **Scripts**
 ### Updated 10.6.19 NEED TO VISIT THE FOLLOWING STUDIES